Platonic solids, Archimedean solids and semi-equivelar maps on the sphere: Proofs of main results

 If $P$ is the octahedron, then $K$ is a $6$-vertex triangulation of $\mathbb{S}^2$ and degree of each vertex is $4$.
 It is easy to see that $K$ is unique up to an isomorphism (cf. \cite{Da1999}).
 This also implies that the dual map of $K$ which has $8$ vertices and is of vertex-type $[4^3]$ is unique up to an isomorphism.
 Hence an 8-vertex map of vertex-type $[4^3]$ on $\mathbb{S}^2$ is isomorphic to the boundary of the cube.

 If $P$ is the icosahedron, then $K$ is a $12$-vertex triangulation of $\mathbb{S}^2$ and degree of each vertex is $5$.
-It is more or less known that it is unique up to an isomorphism (cf. \cite[Table 8]{SL2009}, \cite[Lemma 1]{Up2009}).
-This also implies that the dual map of $K$ which has $20$ vertices and is of type $[5^3]$ is unique up to an isomorphism.
-Hence an 20 vertex map of type $[5^3]$ on $\mathbb{S}^2$ is isomorphic to the boundary of the dodecahedron. \end{proof}
+We know that it is unique up to an isomorphism (cf. \cite[Table 8]{SL2009}, \cite[Lemma 1]{Up2009}).
+This also implies that the dual map of $K$ which has $20$ vertices and is of vertex-type $[5^3]$ is unique up to an isomorphism.
+Hence a 20-vertex map of vertex-type $[5^3]$ on $\mathbb{S}^2$ is isomorphic to the boundary of the dodecahedron. \end{proof}

 We need Lemmas \ref{lem3.5}, \ref{lem3.8} and \ref{lem3.10} to prove Lemma \ref{lem3.12}.